Quiet times so far: the week will end very busy

 Thursday will still be a calm and mild day, pending significant changes in the weather.

 BarcelonaThe calm weather we've been having this week is coming to an end.
-Thursday will still be sunny and calm, with pleasant maximum temperatures, although they will start to drop slightly.
-But the first changes will arrive on Friday, leading up to a much more eventful weekend.
+Today will still be sunny and calm, with pleasant maximum temperatures, although they will drop slightly.
+The only notable change will be the southwesterly wind, which will strengthen in the northeast and on the Pyrenees peaks.
+But the first changes will arrive on Friday, leading up to a decidedly more turbulent weekend.
 The arrival of a cold air mass will bring widespread rain, significant snowfall in the Pyrenees, and a more wintry feel.
-This situation will last into next week, with a possible warming of the weather driven by a low-pressure system in our Mediterranean region.
+This situation will persist into part of next week, with a possible warming of the weather driven by a low-pressure system forming in our Mediterranean region.
 All of this will need to be closely monitored.

 Thursday: still calm weather

-The weather will remain calm this Thursday, with sunshine combined with some thin clouds, as well as morning fog and low clouds.
+The weather will remain calm today, with sunshine combined with some thin clouds, as well as morning fog and low clouds.
 From the afternoon onwards, cloud cover will increase in the west, but for now, without any major consequences.
 The southwesterly wind will temporarily strengthen again, possibly blowing with some strong gusts in the northeast and at higher elevations, especially in the Pyrenees, with rough seas along the Costa Brava.
 Temperatures will begin to drop, although midday will still be quite mild, with colder temperatures again in areas where fog lingers.
-Highs will range from 13°C to 17°C. Moderately cold in the early hours with some light frost in inland areas and in the valleys of the Pyrenees and Pre-Pyrenees, as well as a temperature inversion.
-A pleasant, calm day to enjoy.
+Highs will range from 13°C to 17°C. Moderately cold in the early hours, with frost throughout the Pyrenees and Pre-Pyrenees, and some light frost in inland areas.
+Less of a temperature inversion is expected, as temperatures dropped overnight in the high mountains, with values clearly below freezing.
+A calm, pleasant day to enjoy.

 Waiting for major changes